Our ratings of hardware stores, shown on our Ratings Tables, show how

 Whatever you need always seems to be out of stock.

 Almost impossible to find staff for questions/assistance.
 When found,

 To help you find those hardware stores that have almost everything, and

 where staff are prepared to answer the toughest questions, our Ratings Tables show how CHECKBOOK and Consumer Reports subscribers we surveyed

-rated Bay Area stores that received at least 10 ratings.
+rated Boston area stores that received at least 10 ratings.
 We asked consumers

 to rate stores they had used as inferior, adequate, or superior on